HugoYau/Technical-Analysis-Bot/README.md

 ```

 Done.
 The bot will connect to Discord and start monitoring stocks.
 Notifications will be pushed to the specified Discord channel when patterns are detected.
+**Using MTR will return the time when the price is at the recent highest point (Check the pattern after the time).
+Using Cross will return the time when the cross occur.**

 ---